The-OpenROAD-Project-Attic/ioPlacer/README.md

 #### Running ioPlacer and Retrieving Results

 ````
-std::vector<pinS> run(bool returnHPWL = false);
+std::vector<Pin_t> run(bool returnHPWL = false);
 `````

 After everything is properly set, the *run* function should be called.
 If a *true* argument is passed, this function prints the IO Pins HPWL.
-This function returns a vector with pinS structs.
+This function returns a vector with Pin_t structs.
 This struct is defined in IOPlacement.h, it contains the name of the IO pin, its new position and its orientation (e.g., 'N', 'S', 'W' or 'E').